 Other connectivity applications include Fixed Broadband, Government Services and Mobile Connectivity.
-The market addressed by these verticals is evaluated at \$10 billion (source: Euroconsult 2020) by the end of a decade and growing at a double-digit rate, including revenues from both geostationary and non-geostationary satellites.
+The market addressed by these verticals is evaluated at 10 billion U.S. dollars (source: Euroconsult 2020) by the end of the decade and growing at a double-digit rate, including revenues from both geostationary and non-geostationary satellites.
 Whilst most of the growth in this market will be captured by low or medium earth orbit satellites, geostationary satellites will continue to play a major role in these segments given their characteristics, particularly in terms of coverage and throughput, as well as the installed base of terminals and antennas.